AitchisonLab/perox-per-cell/README.md

     In either case, restart your shell after entering the command.

- 3) Next, ensure that conda is installed.
-Conda is a tool for managing virtual python environments.
+ 3) Next, ensure that Conda is installed.
+Conda is a tool for managing virtual Python environments.
 See [this website](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html) for instructions on installing conda.
 Be sure to download the version that works for your processor (x86_64 or M1 Silicon)
- 4) Using conda, set up two virtual python environments - one is used for segmenting peroxisomes, the other for cells.
+ 4) Using Conda, set up two virtual Python environments - one is used for segmenting peroxisomes, the other for cells.

     First, set up the environment for segmenting peroxisomes.
 Using the Terminal, `cd` to your downloaded perox-per-cell repository directory using the command

     `cd [path to downloaded repository]`

-    Next, enter one of the following commands in a terminal to create the conda environment for peroxisome segmentation (this may take several minutes to complete because it will install a number of pip dependencies)
+    Next, enter one of the following commands in a terminal to create the Conda environment for peroxisome segmentation (this may take several minutes to complete because it will install a number of dependencies)

     - For users with M1 Silicon processors (arm64 architecture): `CONDA_SUBDIR=osx-64 conda env create -f mac_environment_pseg.yml`